 The Assassination of Julius Caesar

 Caesar returned from The Battle of Pharsalus victorious over his rival Pompey.
 Following his defeat of the republican Senate’s troops, Caesar seized power and became the dictator of the Roman Republic, in 44 BCE.
-Just two months later on the infamous ides of March, Caesar’s assassination would rattle the Republic.
+Just two months later, on March 15, the infamous ides of March, Caesar’s assassination would rattle the Republic.
 Spearheaded by the senators Marcus Junius Brutus and Gaius Cassius Longinus, the assassination took place in the debating chamber of the Theatre of Pompey.
 Approximately 50 to 60 senators attacked Caesar with their daggers drawn.
 His body was stabbed 23 times, making it difficult to discern who killed Julius Caesar.

 Leaders of the Conspiracy: Brutus and Longinus